Irish Procurement Glossary

 Téarmaí Soláthair Phoiblí na hÉireann

-A complete glossary of 27 Irish public procurement terms in English and Irish (Gaeilge).
+A complete glossary of 83 Irish public procurement terms in English and Irish (Gaeilge).
 Covers all key terminology used in eTenders, OGP frameworks, EU procurement directives, and Irish government contracting.
-Each term includes its Irish-language equivalent and a plain-English definition in the context of Irish public procurement.
+Each term has its own page with a plain-English definition and the Irish-language equivalent.

 A